awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 ```

 **Note**
 Your system's Python version must be 2\.7\.9 or later\.
 Otherwise, you receive `hostname doesn't match` errors with AWS CLI calls to Amazon EKS\.
-For more information, see [What are "hostname doesn't match" errors?](http://docs.python-requests.org/en/master/community/faq/#what-are-hostname-doesn-t-match-errors) in the Python Requests FAQ\.

 If you are unable to install version 1\.18\.17 or later of the AWS CLI on your system, you must ensure that the AWS IAM Authenticator for Kubernetes is installed on your system\.
 For more information, see [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md)\.